9th Circuit Overturns $8M BNSF Libby Asbestos Verdict

 BNSF’s rail yard in Libby contained approximately 18,000 tons of contaminated soil when cleanup began in 2003.
 The cleanup involved removing millions of pounds of asbestos-contaminated dirt and thousands of contaminated rails and crossties.
 That cleanup concluded in 2020.

-BNSF, a subsidiary of Berkshire Hathaway since 2010, argues that federal “common carrier immunity” protects it from liability.
-The railroad contends it was legally obligated to transport W.R.
-Grace’s products and cannot be held liable for contamination caused by its shipping customer.
+BNSF, a subsidiary of Berkshire Hathaway since 2010, argued that Montana’s common carrier exception protects it from strict liability.
+The railroad contended it was legally obligated to transport W.R.
+Grace’s products and could not be held strictly liable for contamination caused by its shipping customer.

 Railroads have certain legal protections as “common carriers,” meaning they are required by law to transport goods offered to them.
 BNSF argues this obligation shields it from strict liability for hazardous materials it was required to ship.
 The central legal question is whether that protection extends to contamination that accumulated in the rail yard itself, separate from the act of transportation.